 - Please be sure you have selected any of the grading basis that you will permit for your class (Ordinal, Pass/Fail, Audit).
 If you do not specify Audit, students will not be able to officially audit your class.

 - Please be sure that you specify your room preference.

 - Each year, the Registrar’s Office assigns rooms to courses based off the room type preference you’ve selected and the enrollment capacity that you have selected.
 The Registrar’s system runs an algorithm using that information, and the class schedule to optimize space utilization in the school.
 In doing so it does not factor previous years’ assignments into its decision.

-- You are welcome to let Nicole know if you have a specific room preference, however, we cannot guarantee that you will be able to have that space.
+- You are welcome to let Doug know if you have a specific room preference, however, we cannot guarantee that you will be able to have that space.

 - If you have any minor changes to your course description, please note them.
 If you have major changes, please keep in mind that these changes might need to be reviewed by the CEP for approval.

-- If you are planning to change the timing of your course (quarter/semester, day of week, or time of day), please make sure that Nicole Pires knows.
-She will need to see how the new course time that you are hoping for will fit into our overall course schedule for the academic year, and if it can be accommodated.
+- If you are planning to change the timing of your course (quarter/semester, day of week, or time of day), please make sure that Doug Scaffidi knows.
+He will need to see how the new course time that you are hoping for will fit into our overall course schedule for the academic year, and if it can be accommodated.

-- If for any reason you will not be able to teach your course in the upcoming academic year, please let Nicole know as soon as possible.
+- If for any reason you will not be able to teach your course in the upcoming academic year, please let Doug know as soon as possible.